TheAlgorithms/Algorithms-Explanation/en/Ciphers/vigenere_cipher.md

 The Vigenere cipher is a famous toy cipher.
 It was invented in 1553 by the Italian cryptographer Giovan Battista Bellaso but for centuries was attributed to the 16th-century French cryptographer Blaise de Vigenère, who devised a similar cipher in 1586.

 It is easy to encrypt and decrypt but at the same time, it is easy to intercept and crack this cipher.
 It is a polyalphabetic substitution cipher, meaning that the same letter of the alphabet can be replaced by different letters depending on the key.
-The key is a word or a phrase that is repeated to match the length of the message.
+The key is a word or phrase that is repeated to match the length of the message.
 Then the letters of the key are used to shift the letters of the message.

 ## Improvement over Caesar cipher